-I love soft boiled eggs, cooked just right, with a sprinkle of sea salt and fresh cracked pepper, served along side a chunk of warm crusty baguette.
+I love soft-boiled eggs, cooked just right with a sprinkle of sea salt and fresh cracked pepper, served alongside a chunk of warm, crusty baguette.
 It is a simple breakfast that is so satisfying.
-I overdosed as a kid on soft boiled eggs, when I got sick once and the doctor instructed me to eat them along with chicken soup, everyday and it would cure me.
-It did work, but I never looked at a soft boiled egg, until my first trip to Germany.
-Each inn I stayed at offered perfect soft boiled eggs, bread, cheese, yogurt and ultra creamy coffee—very fond memories.
+I overdosed as a kid on soft-boiled eggs when I got sick once, and the doctor instructed me to eat them along with chicken soup every day, and it would cure me.
+It did work, but I never looked at a soft-boiled egg until my first trip to Germany.
+Every inn I stayed at offered perfect soft-boiled eggs, bread, cheese, yogurt, and ultra-creamy coffee—very fond memories.

 - 1 egg